Definition

 Austria Maps River Renaturation Targets For EU Nature Restoration Regulation In WISA "Free Flowing Rivers" Atlas

-Austria has launched the WISA "Free Flowing Rivers" atlas to map renaturation priorities and barrier removals required under the EU Nature Restoration Regulation.
-Infrastructure operators, particularly in hydropower and flood management, should use this mapping to anticipate site-specific ecological requirements and potential operational constraints.
+Austria has launched the WISA Free Flowing Rivers atlas to identify priority zones for barrier removal and river restoration under the EU Nature Restoration Regulation.
+Infrastructure operators in the energy and water sectors should use this mapping to assess site-specific regulatory risks and anticipate future ecological permit requirements.

 Minnesota Senate Introduces SF 4911 To Modify Wetland Replacement Siting Rules

-Minnesota introduced SF 4911 in March 2026 to revise the siting and priority requirements for wetland replacement and banking.
-This proposal could shift the geographic constraints and cost structures for project developers required to offset wetland impacts within the state.
+Minnesota introduced SF 4911 in March 2026 to revise siting and priority requirements for wetland replacement and banking.
+This proposal could shift geographic constraints and cost structures for project developers required to offset wetland impacts within the state.

 SETAC Highlights Evidence on Climate Change Impacts on Environmental Antimicrobial Resistance